Skip to main content

 Wildlife Ecosystems

-The park supports viable populations of all major northern Norwegian predators including wolverine, lynx, and golden eagle, while reindeer herds maintained by Sami pastoralists and wild populations graze the mountain plateaus during summer.
-The lower valleys harbor moose, beaver, and diverse woodland bird communities including capercaillie and various woodpecker species, while the alpine zone supports ptarmigan, snow bunting, and rough-legged buzzard.
+The park supports viable populations of all major northern Norwegian predators including wolverine, lynx, and golden eagle, while reindeer herds maintained by Sami pastoralists graze the mountain plateaus during summer.
+[1] The lower valleys harbour moose, beaver, and diverse woodland bird communities including capercaillie and various woodpecker species, while the alpine zone supports ptarmigan, snow bunting, and rough-legged buzzard.
 Rivers and lakes within the park contain Arctic char and brown trout populations, while the diverse habitats from maritime coast to Arctic alpine support correspondingly varied invertebrate and plant communities.

 Flora Ecosystems